Public company: Disadvantages

-Many stock exchanges require that publicly traded companies have their accounts regularly audited by outside auditors, and then publish the accounts to their shareholders.
-Besides the cost, this may make useful information available to competitors.
+Many stock exchanges require that publicly traded companies have their accounts regularly audited by outside auditors and then publish the accounts to their shareholders.
+Besides the cost, that may make useful information available to competitors.
 Various other annual and quarterly reports are also required by law.
 In the United States, the Sarbanes–Oxley Act imposes additional requirements.
 The requirement for audited books is not imposed by the exchange known as OTC Pink.
 The shares may be maliciously held by outside shareholders and the original founders or owners may lose benefits and control.
 The principal–agent problem, or the agency problem is a key weakness of public companies.
-The separation of a company's ownership and control is especially prevalent in such countries as the UK and the US.
+The separation of a company's ownership and control is especially prevalent in such countries as the United Kingdom and the United States.

 Stockholders

-In the United States, the Securities and Exchange Commission requires that firms whose stock is traded publicly report their major shareholders each year.
-The reports identify all institutional shareholders (primarily, firms owning stock in other companies), all company officials who own shares in their firm, and any individual or institution owning more than 5% of the firm's stock.
+In the United States, the Securities and Exchange Commission requires firms whose stock is traded publicly to report their major shareholders each year.
+The reports identify all institutional shareholders (primarily firms that own stock in other companies), all company officials who own shares in their firm, and all individuals or institutions owning more than 5% of the firm's stock.